sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 ## 3. Prepare the authorization check before call
-To autmatically check for authorization for **each request** we can prepare a separate module for that.
+To automatically check for authorization for **each request**, we can prepare a separate module for that.
 In such module `Authorization` we then need to make two things.
-1. First we need to define all the controllers and their respective singluar forms to match the policy name.
+1. First we need to define all the controllers and their respective singular forms to match the policy name.
 2. Check if the currently logged in user is authorized.
-We do this by calling the `authorized?` method of the Rokku.
+We do this by calling the `authorized?` method of Rokku.
 We get the arguments for the method by splitting the controller.

 {% highlight ruby %}